heru-himawan-tl/BSD-POWER-AMP/README.md

 [https://github.com/heru-himawan-tl/BSD-POWER-AMP/archive/refs/heads/main.zip](https://github.com/heru-himawan-tl/BSD-POWER-AMP/archive/refs/heads/main.zip)

-The bundle of design contains schematics in in [KiCad](https://www.kicad.org/)
+The bundle of design contains schematics in [KiCad](https://www.kicad.org/)
 V. 6.x. format, complete with some symbol models & footprint models.
 You can open to view or edit the schematics by using [KiCad EDA](https://www.kicad.org/).